classy-org/postman-collections/fetch-source-codes/README.md

 ## Mock Server

-Along with being able to plug in your credentials to make calls to the Classy API, this collection also has a mock server that goes along with it.
-All you need to be able to use the mock server to make requests and get back some faked data, ensure you import and use the `Classy API Mock Server - Fetch Source Codes` environment!
+Along with being able to plug in your credentials to make calls to the GoFundMe Pro API, this collection also has a mock server that goes along with it.
+All you need to be able to use the mock server to make requests and get back some faked data, ensure you import and use the `GoFundMe Pro API Mock Server - Fetch Source Codes` environment!